Share This Guide

 An outdoor wood furnace is a clear winner regarding cost-effectiveness.

-Outdoor Wood Furnace vs Indoor Gas Furnace- What Matters?
+Outdoor Wood Furnace vs Indoor Gas Furnace – Main Differences

 As we have been through the steps on DIY outdoor wood furnaces, we are missing some of the perks that modern gas furnaces would bring in.